andre-dietrich/elmeurope-2019/README.md

       --{{0}}--
-Hi there and welcome to my talk about LiaScript, a Open-courSe authoring tool for open educational content, which is based on a some simple Markdown extension.
+Hi there and welcome to my talk about LiaScript, an Open-courSe authoring tool for open educational content, which is based on a some simple Markdown extension.
 When I started this project, I shortly realized that there is a huge gap between people that want to create educational content and those who can.
-It takes years to become a sophisticated web-developer, but it also takes years to become fluent in veterinary opthalmology, cuniform writing or slavic literature.
+It takes years to become a sophisticated web-developer, but it also takes years to become fluent in veterinary ophthalmology, cuneiform writing or Slavic literature.
+But if it comes to creating and sharing open educational content, those people are mostly stuck at Word, PDFs, PowerPoint.

       --{{1}}--